Ion Ionescu (footballer, born 1936): Managerial career

 Ionescu started his coaching career shortly after he ended his playing career in 1960 at age 24, being Eugen Mladin's assistant at Politehnica Timișoara in Divizia A. In 1961 he worked at Politehnica's Center for Children and Juniors for about three years while also serving as head coach for the senior squads of Variaș and Gloria Timișoara in the lower leagues.
 In 1964 he started working once again as an assistant for The White-Purples.
 Ionescu became their head coach in 1966, having Nicolae Reuter as his assistant, but after 11 rounds he switched back to being an assistant, the team being relegated at the end of the season.
-In 1967 he left Poli, going to work at neighboring clubs, Progresul and CFR.
+After leaving Politehnica in 1967, he worked at two neighboring clubs, serving as a junior coach at Progresul before becoming an assistant for CFR's senior team.
 From 1971 until 1972 he was the assistant coach of Nicolae Dumitrescu at UTA Arad, the team reaching the quarter-finals in the 1971–72 UEFA Cup and finishing the championship in second place.
 In 1972 at age 36, Ionescu returned to Politehnica in Divizia B, helping the team finish in first place in his first season, earning promotion to the first league after an absence of five years.
 Then he reached the 1974 Cupa României final where they lost with 4–2 against Jiul Petroșani.
 He was the assistant coach of Constantin Cernăianu for Romania's students football team, winning the Universiade gold medal in the 1974 edition that was held in France.